What to Know About Modular Homes

 There are many opportunities for things to go wrong just in the transportation process.
 A modular home is one of many other homes being built by the manufacturer, which means that supplies are usually abundant to get the job done quickly.

 Weather can also be an issue with a stick-built home.
 If it is raining, snowing, or dangerous outside, such as thunderstorms, builders will have to stop until the weather improves.
-A modular home is mostly constructed indoors, where the weather is not an issue.
+A modular home is constructed chiefly indoors, where the weather is not an issue.

 If you have any time constraints in transitioning from your existing home to a new place, a modular home could be something to consider just for the savings in time.